Cancer - a strategic research area

 It was together with colleagues at Lund University that cancer researchers in Gothenburg were awarded this research program, which the Swedish government had announced as a strategic initiative.
 Combined with co-financing from the vice-chancellor at University of Gothenburg, these funds then became the basis for the establishment of Sahlgrenska Cancer Center (SCC).

 Göran Stenman served as SCC director from its inception until the middle of 2018, when instead Jonas Nilsson took over this position.
 When Jonas was given the opportunity to start a new research laboratory in Perth, Australia, the center needed a new director.
-This time Mikael Nilsson accepted to take on this role.
+This time, in February 2020, Mikael Nilsson accepted to take on this role.